George P. Cosmatos: Career

 Cosmatos found success in Italy for directing the films Rappresaglia (1973) with Marcello Mastroianni and The Cassandra Crossing (1976) with Sophia Loren.
-In 1979, he made the British World War II adventure movie Escape to Athena, starring an all-star ensemble cast including Roger Moore, David Niven, Telly Savalas, Elliott Gould and Claudia Cardinale.
+In 1979, he made the British World War II adventure film Escape to Athena, starring an all-star ensemble cast including Roger Moore, David Niven, Telly Savalas, Elliott Gould and Claudia Cardinale.
 He made his North American directorial debut with the Canadian horror film Of Unknown Origin.
-He then directed the box-office hit Rambo: First Blood Part II starring Sylvester Stallone, and Cobra, another successful Stallone vehicle, in 1986.
-That year, on August 8, 1986, George P. Cosmatos signed an exclusive agreement with De Laurentiis Entertainment Group in order to direct four films, but none of these would eventually come out of the agreement.
-In 1989, he directed the science-fiction horror film Leviathan, starring Peter Weller, Richard Crenna, Ernie Hudson, and Amanda Pays, with special effects designed by Stan Winston.
+He then directed the box-office hit Rambo: First Blood Part II starring Sylvester Stallone, and Cobra, another Stallone film, in 1986.
+On 8 August 1986, Cosmatos agreed with De Laurentiis Entertainment Group to direct four films, but none would be made.
+In 1989, he directed the science-fiction horror film Leviathan, starring Peter Weller, Richard Crenna, Ernie Hudson and Amanda Pays, with special effects designed by Stan Winston.

 Late in his career, Cosmatos received more praise for Tombstone, a 1993 Western movie about Doc Holliday and Wyatt Earp.
 This film was particularly praised for the exceptional performance of Val Kilmer as Doc Holliday.
 Kurt Russell, who played Wyatt Earp, said Stallone recommended Cosmatos to him after the removal of the first director, writer Kevin Jarre, but Cosmatos had also worked with Tombstone executive producer Andrew G. Vajna before on Rambo: First Blood Part II.

-On 6 July, 1997, his wife Birgitta died (she is buried where she was born), and Cosmatos' career came to a halt.
-Outside of his film career, Cosmatos was a notable collector of rare books, focusing mainly on 19th-20th Century English literature and signed & inscribed works.
+On 6 July 1997, his wife Birgitta died (she is buried where she was born), and Cosmatos' career came to a halt.
+Outside of his film career, Cosmatos was a collector of rare books, focusing mainly on 19th–20th Century English literature and signed & inscribed works.
 His library was sold through Sotheby's.

-George Pan Cosmatos died of lung cancer on April 19, 2005, at his home in Victoria, British Columbia at the age of 64.
+George Pan Cosmatos died of lung cancer on 19 April 2005, at his home in Victoria, British Columbia at the age of 64.
 He was survived by his son, Panos Cosmatos, who has said that his independently released surreal film Beyond the Black Rainbow was funded primarily by royalties from his father's film Tombstone.
-Panos would later go on to become a director in his own right, working primarily in the horror genre, where he is noted for the surreal atmosphere of his films.